WHO Ethical principles

-- respect for the dignity, worth, equality, and diversity of all persons
+- Respect: To respect the dignity, worth, equality, diversity and privacy of all persons.

 The WHO policy on Whistleblowing and protection against retaliation applies to all those (staff or others) who report, in good faith, suspected wrongdoing of corporate significance to WHO and may be subject to retaliatory action as a result.

 Wrongdoing that implies a significant risk to WHO includes, but is not limited to: